One farmer, four kinds of dirt

 Jesus may have been referring to the idea he expressed earlier: “Don’t think for one second that I came to repeal and replace our Bible—erasing the laws of Moses or the books of the prophets.
 I didn’t come to finish them off.
 I came to finish what they started” (5:17).
 Jewish believers who had followed the Jewish laws written on scrolls would learn how to make the adjustment to following laws written on the heart (Jeremiah 31:33).

-Jesus said the seeds that fall on rich soil represent people who hang on to the message about the Kingdom of Heaven and they watch it produce “30, 60, and even 100 times more than was planted” (13:8).
+Jesus said the rich soil planted with seed represents people who hang on to the message about the Kingdom of Heaven and they watch it produce “30, 60, and even 100 times more than was planted” (13:8).
 What kind of crop do you think Jesus was talking about?

 Jesus tells a parable about an enemy of a farmer who plants weeds in the farmer’s field (13:24-30).
 How should we decode that parable, by identifying the characters and the point of the story?